 Our friends at the Seaflower Skye based in Portree offer wonderful boat tours to Raasay and Rona, or evening Prosecco tours around Portree Bay.
 Hearty seafood lunches and our Raasay spirits are served onboard their longer tours, where you can soak up the beautiful views of Rona harbour while listening to the many species of birds who nest there.
 A truly special experience.

-The Isle of Raasay is also the perfect, secluded base from which to explore the neighbouring Isle of Skye.
+If you eventually manage to run out of things to do on the Isle of Raasay, the island is also the perfect, secluded base from which to explore the neighbouring Isle of Skye.
 Remember to arrive with a full tank of fuel, or a fully charged electric car because the nearest charge points or filling stations are back in Broadford or Portree on Skye.

 Join our Slàinte Club today.
 Our members enjoy 10% off distillery tours booked online, £5 off their first online order over £50, and are always the first to find out about new releases and stories from the island.